LibraStack/Match3-SDK/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Anything else that isn't a feature or a bug.
+about: Anything else that isn't a feature or a bug
 title: ''
 labels: question
 assignees: ChebanovDD